uo-lca/CalRecycleLCA/FrontEnd/README.md

 ### Release build

+Install dependencies using npm install.

-Use grunt commandline interface.
+Use grunt commandline interface to build.
 To install it globally, run the following command as Windows Adminstrator.

 ```
 npm install -g grunt-cli